Types of Events

 We cater for athletes of almost any skill level by hosting groups of varying levels (see details below) on different weekends so you can join us the camp that best suits your current trail running abilities.
 Expect a fun but challenging three days of training, sharing and learning with a group of like-minded athletes along the beautiful mountain trails of the Drakensberg.
 We will cover topics including but not limited to nutrition, hydration, ascending, descending, the use of poles, and navigation - especially night time navigation.
 This is a great opportunity to hone your mountain running skills, prepare for upcoming races or put your fitness to the test!

 This is our most basic mountain running camp where you can expect a fun weekend of good trails but still with decent elevation.
 The focus is on sociable running with a relaxed approach to allow everybody to experience the joy of mountain movement within their comfort zone.
 With the negative effects of COVID on road races we realise that many road runners are making a transition to trail.
 While they already have the required fitness, they're unaccustomed to pacing on the trail, technical terrain, long ascents and descents, and the nutrition, hydration and gear for mountain and trail running.
-This is the type of information we will cover at our basics camps.
-The longest run will be approximately 20km which makes for perfect training ahead of 20-35km races.
+This is the type of information we will cover on the Trail Experience weekend.
+The longest run will be approximately 15km of fairly runnable trail.

 This camp is geared towards trail runners with a moderate degree of fitness and decent technical trail exposure.
 It is ideal preparation for races like the Ultra Trail Drakensberg 100km or 100 miler for athletes with finish time goals of 18-26 hours (100km) or 35-45 hours (160km).
 While the longest day of this camp is between 8 and 10 hours on the feet, the pace is conservative but consistent.
 Expect some long climbs and descents and race specific discussions for events such as UTD, Skyrun and Lesotho Ultra Trail.